i2bc/ORFmine/docs/orfribo_outputs.md

 * VIII) <i>ORFribo/</i>:

-* * I) Bam2Reads_exome_output/: It contains one subfolder per kmer and per dataset with the fractions of reads that map on the coding frame of the CDSs (i.e. in-frame reads named also P0 reads) among all reads mapping on the CDS coordinates no matter the frame.
-The information in this table is the same as described above for the main output (but for CDS alignments only) and is the one used for the [detection of good quality kmers (Step 2)](./How_it_works_orfribo.md#Step2).
-If you are interested in the translation activity of CDSs, you then can directly use these outputs whose format is the same as that of the main output table.
-You just need to pool the tables of all retained kmers (precisely those available in this directory) into a global table (as it has been done for the main table output) that will contain for each CDS, the number and fraction of reads mapping in-frame or in the +1 and +2 frames of each CDS.
+* * I) <b>Bam2Reads_exome_output/</b>: It contains one subfolder per kmer (dataset_XYZ_i with i standing for the kmer size) that itsefl contains a table <b>exome.25-35_reads.tab</b>.
+The information in this table is the same as that contained in the <b>all_samples_genome.25-35.meanXX_medianYY_reads_concatenated.tab</b> table described above but only for the CDSs annotated in the original gff file.
+Each CDS is associated with the fractions of reads that map on its coding frame (i.e. in-frame reads named also P0 reads) or in its alternative frames.
+These tables are used for the [detection of good quality kmers (Step 2)](./How_it_works_orfribo.md#Step2) but can also be used to probe the translation activity of CDSs.
+In this case, you just need to merge the tables of all retained kmers (the list of the retained kmers can be found in the file /workdir/orfribo/RESULTS/selected_tables/threshold_meanXX_medianXX/dataset_XYZ.txt) into a global table (see [here](./orfribo_advanced.md#CDS) for more details).
+This final output table will contain for each CDS, the number and fraction of reads mapping in-frame or in the +1 and +2 frames of each CDS.

 * * II) database/: It contains the re-formatted fasta and gff with artificial elongated CDSs to avoid the missing of reads which align on the borders of CDSs (i.e. on the start and stop codons).